-The two figures below show the dimensions of the field, the goals and special field areas, measured in millimeters.
+The two figures below show the dimensions of the field, the goals and special field areas, measured in millimeters between the line centers.
 Figure 1 shows the dimensions for division A and figure 2 for division B.

-The numbers in the figures below show the distances in millimeters.
+The numbers in the figures below show the distances in millimeters between the line centers.